ShaodongWei/microbial_metagenomics_workflow/README.md

 snakemake remove_host --cores threads_number --use-conda --conda-frontend conda
 ```
 ### Step 3, assembling of short reads into contigs
-This step is to assemble (single sample) the short reads using either spades (meta or isolate mode) or megahit.
+This step is to assemble (single sample mode) the short reads using either spades (meta or isolate mode) or megahit.
 You have to specify the assembler in the config.yaml file.
 ```
 snakemake spades_assembly --cores threads_number --use-conda --conda-frontend conda or